willkg/socorro-siggen/README.rst

           The line in the file.

-        - module_offset:        int
+        - module_offset:        string

-          The offset in bytes in the module for this frame.
+          The offset in hex in the module for this frame.

-        - offset:               int
+        - offset:               string

-          The offset in memory for this frame.
+          The offset in hex for this frame.

       Signature parts are computed using frame data in this order: